ACCESS-NRI/access-hive.org.au/docs/Help/modify_documentation.md

 ## Open an issue

-For all additions or modifications to the ACCESSHub site, it is recommended to start by opening an [Issue](https://github.com/ACCESS-NRI-Community/ACCESSHub/issues) in the ACCESSHub GitHub repository.
+For all additions or modifications to the ACCESS-Hub site, it is recommended to start by opening an [Issue](https://github.com/ACCESS-NRI-Community/ACCESS-Hub/issues) in the ACCESS-Hub GitHub repository.
 After creation, please [assign the Issue to yourself in the right-hand side panel](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users) if you intend on working on the issue.

 ## Edit directly on GitHub

-For a very simple change, the easiest is to go to the ACCESSHub site and navigate to the page you want to modify.
+For a very simple change, the easiest is to go to the ACCESS-Hub site and navigate to the page you want to modify.

 At the right of the title, you will see a pen icon :material-pencil:.
 When you click on this icon, your browser will open the file in GitHub allowing you to edit the file.
 Enter your modification in the main pane.
 Then add a commit message in the Commit changes box.
 <figure markdown>